 - to promote children’s spiritual, moral, social and cultural development helping them to have a greater understanding of their place in the world, and their rights and responsibilities to other people and the environment.

-Trips to Osmington Bay to study coasts in Year 6, to the River at Selbourne to use field work skills in Year 4 and orienteering skills throughout Key Stage 2 have all enhanced the learning of our pupils.
+Residential trips in Year 4 and Year 6 both have environmental and geographical aspects to them.
+A variety of trips to different environments (woods, coasts etc.), the development of our outdoor education across the school and orienteering skills throughout Key Stage 2 have all enhanced the learning of our pupils.
 Geography is taught through a topic based approach enhanced by our local area.

 Within geography, we strive to create a supportive and collaborative ethos for learning by providing investigative and enquiry based learning opportunities.
 This helps children to gain a coherent knowledge of understanding of each topic covered throughout the school, utilising the outdoor environment.
 Children will deepen their understanding of the interaction between physical and human processes and how this affects landscapes and environments.